 Visit of the Niagara Wineries – Pearl Morissette

 While autumn is well underway, I had much to finish this summer ride in the Niagara.
-After our visit to Pearl Morissette, summarized today, there we will remain one.
+After our visit to Pearl Morissette, summarized today, that will be the end.

 Pearl Morissette: Patience and time

 So Pearl Morissette.
 It’s a little strange thing in this pool of vineyards that can be seen in the Niagara.
 It’s a very small vineyard, I could compare it to what we saw at Dillon’s in terms of facilities.
 But even if it is small, at least for the outside, they are incredible wines we find there.
 To tell you, the directions are more or less indicated.
 To find the place well, we are told to follow the black barn (that you can see above).
 It almost sounds like we are in a secret lab or something.
 What is not so far from the reality, as the necessary work of artisans is meticulous and time-consuming.